Food policy

 Interested readers can have a look at our extensive ten-pager with the European organic movement’s main suggestions for the new OAP prior to its publication, as well as our leaflet with the ten priorities to boost both organic demand and production.

 Among the positive examples are the city of Copenhagen.
 They reached almost 90% organic public procurement in its public canteens, all by reducing food waste and with no effect on expenditure.
 The French city of Mouans-Sartoux, co-leading the BioCanteens project is another one of those examples.
 For the past 20 years, Mouans-Sartoux has managed to distribute fully organic and local food daily.
-The drastic reduction of food waste compensated the higher cost of switching to organic products.
+The drastic reduction of food waste and adapted menus compensated the higher cost of switching to organic products.

-Sourcing organically is one way institutions can advance their sustainability and promote the development of environmentally friendly and sustainable agriculture and food practices.
+Sourcing organically is one example of how institutions can advance their sustainability and promote the development of environmentally friendly and sustainable agriculture and food practices.
 Organic public procurement is a strategic lever to sustainable and systemic change.
 IFOAM Organics Europe advocates for organic’s recognition as sustainable alternative in public procurement.
 We are doing so by transmitting best practices and initiatives, and shedding light on the benefits of organic, plant-based and healthier meals in sustainable public procurement – fewer CO2-emissions that can go up to 50% less food waste on plate, less pesticide exposure for children, and less costs on public health.

 Furthermore, IFOAM Organics Europe is a core member of the Buy Better Food Campaign (BBF Campaign), a Europe-wide coalition of more than 100 members (local and regional governments and NGOs), calling for public procurement rules that work for the environment, consumers, and workers, and that provide healthy food to all European citizens in public places such as schools, hospitals and elderly care homes.